-NASHVILLE, Tenn. – The Titans have won two straight, and this Sunday they'll face the Indianapolis Colts at Nissan Stadium.
+NASHVILLE, Tenn. – T**he Titans face the Colts on Sunday at Lucas Oil Stadium.

-This week I caught up with my buddy Mike Chappell, who has covered the Colts since they moved to Indianapolis in 1984.
-Chappell previously worked for the Indianapolis Star, and he's now he's with Fox59/CBS4.
-You can follow him on Twitter, and join over 30,000 others, @mchappell51.
+This week, I caught up with Mike Chappell, who covers the Colts for Fox59/CBS4 and Indysportscentral.com.
+Chappell has been covering the Colts since the moved in Indianapolis in 1984.
+You can follow Mike on Twitter @mchappell51, and join over 34,900 others.

 TitansOnline.com looks back at the all-time series with the Indianapolis Colts.
 (AP Photos)